Why travellers prefer Blue Cross

 If you plan to fly economy or take advantage of an online hotel deal, trip cancellation or interruption insurance is totally worth it, since the insurance company will refund you for a cancelled or interrupted trip, whereas airlines and booking sites may not.

 A travel insurance plan is an essential for safe travel in Canada or abroad.
-Count on Blue Cross, voted Canada’s #1 travel insurance .
+To travel with total peace of mind, count on Québec Blue Cross travel insurance.